swisshacks/postfinance/README.md

 3. Optionally, implement a feature for root cause analysis, which identifies the specific API or application responsible for errors.
 Pinpointing the exact API or application involved in the error will help simplifying the debugging process and improve overall testing efficiency.

 Presentation Prototype:
-Format:
-•	Live demonstration with the Challenge dataset
+* Live demonstration with the Challenge dataset
 Key elements:
-•	Source Code
+* Source Code
-•	Pitfalls, Learnings and best way to work with GenAI
+* Pitfalls, Learnings and best way to work with GenAI

 ## The Pitch: